 Dr. Bhave feels that the effectiveness of the material taught determines the success of a teacher.
 Her efforts as a teacher are directed towards making the subject matter interesting and relevant to the students.
 She hopes that the students can apply what they learn here for the betterment for their careers.
 Her primary teaching interests lie in the areas of pharmacology and toxicology.

 Additionally, Dr. Bhave also has an active research program that offers hand on research training experience to PharmD students.
-Her lab currently engages two third year and one second year PharmD students.

 Research in Dr. Bhave’s lab focuses on investigating the mechanisms of liver regeneration